jenisys/parse_type/README.rst

 *type converter*
     A type converter function that converts a textual representation of a value type into instance of this value type.

-*parse_type*
+    In addition, a type converter function is often annotated with attributes that allows the `parse`_ module to use it in a generic way.
-    A type converter function that is annotated with attributes that allows the `parse`_ module to process it as generic type.
+    A type converter is also called a *parse_type* (a definition used here).

 *cardinality field*
     A naming convention for related types that differ in cardinality.